silverstripe/cwp/docs/en/04_Performance_Guide/04_Third_Parties.md

 for a response to a request.
 Setting a sensible timeout can have a significant effect on page response times, especially when external resources are unreachable.

 Picking a timeout should be done on a case-by-case basis as you may expect some requests to respond relatively quickly (less than 1 second) while you might expect others to take longer.
-Requests to external authentication services or insurance quoting providers may take longer - in some cases it's worth speaking with the external provider to find out what their expectation is around response times.
+Other requests may take longer - in some cases it's worth speaking with the external provider to find out what their expectation is around response times.

 A good rule of thumb is to expect most requests to respond within 5 seconds; but remember, if you set a timeout to 5 seconds, then on some page loads you may see loading times increase by this much to accommodate slow responses.

 <div class="notice">
-Remember, if a response from your site to your visitor takes over 30 seconds, a 502 error response will be sent.
+Note that if a response from your site to your visitor takes over 30 seconds, a 502 error response will be sent by the CWP infrastructure, regardless of other timeout settings.
 </div>

 ### Caching response data